ScentVerdict Exclusive

 How ScentArt works

-Every perfume is built from dozens of individual ingredients - notes - that belong to scent families like citrus, woody, floral, and oriental.
-ScentArt reads a perfume's actual composition data and translates it into colour and motion.
+Every perfume is built from dozens of notes that belong to scent families - citrus, floral, woody, sweet, and more.
+ScentArt reads a perfume's real composition and paints it into a single luminous image you can actually read.

 1